 Format: vector file (e.g. SVG, PDF, AI)

-Proportions: logo should fit within a square
+Proportions: the logo should fit into a square

-Artwork promoting the current event (banner)
+Graphic promoting the current event (banner)

 Format: PNG, SVG, PDF, AI